aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/superscript-and-subscript/_index.md

 - Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 - Obtain the reference of a slide by using its Index.
-- Add an [IAutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IAutoShape) of [Rectangle](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ShapeType#Rectangle) type to the slide.
+- Add an [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IAutoShape) of [Rectangle](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ShapeType#Rectangle) type to the slide.
-- Access the [ITextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrame) associated with the [IAutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IAutoShape).
+- Access the [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrame) associated with the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IAutoShape).
 - Clear existing Paragraphs
-- Create a new paragraph object for holding superscript text and add it to the [IParagraphs collection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrame#getParagraphs--) of the [ITextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrame).
+- Create a new paragraph object for holding superscript text and add it to the [Paragraphs collection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrame#getParagraphs--) of the [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITextFrame).
 - Create a new portion object
 - Set Escapement property for the portion between 0 to 100 for adding superscript.
 (0 mean no superscript)
 - Set some text for [Portion](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Portion) and then add that in portion collection of paragraph.